Just start scrolling…

 Part Six: The Future of Craft Beer

-Stage 2 – Process Innovation: Businesses begin focusing on finding smarter, more efficient ways to do what they do – a stage often marked by:
+Stage 2 – Operational Excellence: Businesses begin focusing on more than just innovation, looking for smarter, more efficient ways to do what they do – a stage often marked by:

 • Bigger competitors trying to control market access